Police: Hamilton officials tried to suppress sexual hazing evidence

 According to the documents, Hamilton High School officials knew of reports of sexual hazing within the football team as early as 2015, but did not report any allegations to police until 2017.

-In the meantime, Belles spoke to the team multiple times -- in May 2016 and at least once in the fall of that year -- warning players to stop hazing one another with sexual acts.
+In the meantime, the documents state Belles spoke to the team multiple times -- in May 2016 and at least once in the fall of that year -- warning players to stop hazing one another with sexual acts.

 In an interview, Belles told police he did not know anything about the hazing until he was told police were investigating.
-That investigation began in 2017.
+That investigation began in February, several weeks after an anonymous female caller left a voicemail with the assistant athletic director alerting him to the situation.
+According to the documents, that voicemail was shared with James, then deleted.

 Hamilton administrators and football staff said the layout of the school’s fieldhouse, which contains the locker room, made it difficult to keep an eye on the team at all times.